bothzoli/bothzoli.github.io/content/posts/powershell-hash/index.md

     $hash = Get-FileHash -Algorithm SHA256 -LiteralPath $_

     # Converting the paths to relative (check needs to be able to run from a different location)
-    # Converting the HashTable to PSCustomObject fo ConvertTo-Csv
+    # Converting the HashTable to PSCustomObject for ConvertTo-Csv
     # (see also https://github.com/PowerShell/PowerShell/issues/10999)
     [PSCustomObject]@{
       Path = $(Resolve-Path -LiteralPath $_ -Relative)